 Similar careers to a bio-technologies professional include:

 Chemists study the properties and reactions of various substances at the microscopic level for the purpose of basic and applied research, such as understanding how a chemical reaction occurs or designing new medicines or plastics.
 Chemists need a bachelor's degree for entry-level work, but a graduate degree is often necessary for advancement.
-The BLS predicts that the number of jobs in this field will increase 3% from 2014-2024.
-The median pay rates for chemists varied widely by industry; in 2015, the median salary for all chemist jobs was $71,260, per the BLS.
+The BLS predicts that the number of jobs in this field will increase by 6% from 2016-2026.
+The median pay rates for chemists varied widely by industry; in 2018, the median salary for all chemist jobs was $76,890, per the BLS.